 What Kind of Company Do You Want to Be?

 As an employer, what kind of reputation do you want?
 What are your core values?
 What kind of company do you want to be?
+Do you want to promote high levels of job satisfaction and employee engagement?
 This will dictate how you treat your employees and how they will treat each other.

-There are people who have the point-of-view “in this economy be grateful you have a job.”
+There are people who have the point of view “be grateful you have a job.”
 That’s it.
 That’s what your paycheck is for.
-I think that company culture is more about doing the bare minimum with no inspiration to grow, take risks, or innovate.
+With the current labor shortage, company's are revisiting their organizational culture to make it more appealing to job candidates.
+I think that company culture needs to go beyond doing the bare minimum and include the mental health and physical health of team members.

 Other people have the attitude that when employees are genuinely appreciated, they will do more for the company.
 That you should treat employees as human beings not just as an asset.
 They will give you the extra effort to do a better job and contribute more.
-They will stay with the company longer and be more loyal so you have lower turnover.
+They will stay with the company longer and be more loyal, ideally leading to lower turnover.

 Creating a Culture of Gratitude Starts with Leadership